 Train: Taking the train adds about three hours of travel time to your journey, but it goes through wilderness only accessible on the track (plus, there’s a dining and bar car, knowledgeable guides and viewing-dome cars with sweeping views of the mountains and valleys along the way).
 The train makes a stop on the nearly 1,000-foot-long railroad bridge over an enormous gorge known as Hurricane Gulch.
 On a clear day, you can see Denali from there.
 (A more economical option both in terms of funds and time is taking the rails one way and a motorcoach back.
 Bonus: You’ll see even more of the state.)
 Check out alaskarailroad.com for more information on riding the train.

 The Park Service maintains the only road leading into the park.
 It’s a 92-mile, mostly gravel route running parallel to the Alaska Range to what was once the mining community of Kantishna.
-From late May to early September, visitors can drive the first 14 miles of the road to Savage River with just their park pass.
-New this year, visitors can access the Teklanika Rest Stop at mile 30, though it’s an additional $25 for that road permit and there will be a limited number of daily scheduled entries (reservations can be made through recreation.gov).
+Normally, from late May to early September, visitors can drive the first 12.5 miles of the road to Savage River with just their park pass.
+Due to rock slides, during summer 2022 the road will only be open to mile 43.

-To go farther, you have to be on foot, bike or riding on one of the school-bus-style shuttles.
+To go farther than the dozen-ish miles allowed to personal vehicles, travelers have to be on foot, bike or riding on one of the school-bus-style shuttles.
 You can hop on a cheaper, more flexible bus tour that allows you to get off and on and explore on your own, or you can take a narrated bus tour with a driver who crafts an itinerary for you.
 There are also courtesy buses that serve the portion of the park road that is publicly driveable, which includes stops at the sled dog kennel and visitors center.

 ‘Will the mountain be out?’: Where to see Denali